Table of Contents

 Anatomy of the liver

 Weighing around a kilogram and a half in normal human adults, the liver makes up around 2 percent of the total body weight.
-It is considered as the largest internal organ.
+It is considered the largest internal organ.
 It is supplied by 2 different systems: one coming from the portal vein which carries nutrient-rich blood from the gut, and the other from the hepatic artery which carries oxygenated blood from the aorta and the heart.
 These vessels enter the liver through the porta hepatis or the hilum.
 It branches into the liver tissues to numerous vessels.

 The entirety of the liver is made up of the functional hepatic unit called the liver lobule.
 This unit is usually represented as a collection of hepatocytes that are arranged in a hexagon, with a triad made up of tributaries from the portal vein, hepatic artery, and bile duct surrounding the peripheries.
 Blood that passes through the whole unit is drained through the central vein located at the center of the lobule.